subbulakshmimani/Profile/README.md

-- 👋 Hi, I’m @subbulakshmimani
+- 👋 Hi, I’m @subbulakshmi
-- 👀 I’m interested in python
+- 👀 I’m interested in MERN STACK
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Node JS
 - 💞️ I’m looking to collaborate on web developing
 - 📫 How to reach me ...